Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 Lake Ifni as a Travel Destination

-Travelers to Lake Ifni find:
+Travelers to Ifni Lake find:

 • Hiking routes from Iwziwn villages to the lake, surrounded by breathtaking views.